shawrhit/Microwave-Oven/README.md

 - Flicker mitigation: Pre-draw screens on entry and only update changing fields during countdown
 - Convection preheat: Placeholder 10 seconds; can be tied to temperature in future
 - No persistent settings yet; EEPROM could store favorites
-- Audio/fan not integrated; hardware blocks exist
+- Audio not integrated; hardware blocks exist

 ## Files